Abdullah-TU/Python/README.md

 # Python Learning

 <h6>This is a show-case of my python coding except machine learning.Machine learning is in another repositories of my github account.
-I am trying to learning different level of python coding, including: </h6>
+I am trying to explore different level of python, including: </h6>

 <ul>
 <li>Basic Python</li>